mace-cream/clusterhowto/README.md

 ```
 scancel [jobID]
 ```

-Do NOT use `kill` to stop a slurm job!
-It will only stop the slurm process, but not the job itself.

 You can pipeline your work by submitting multiple sbatch scripts.
 The jobs will be allocated on different GPUs that are available.